ChrisH2019/Data-Science/README.md

     Insights mean nothing if you can’t present them and convince others that the findings are important.
 But how do we present data in Python?

-    1. Sublime Limes' Line Graphs
+    4. Sublime Limes' Line Graphs
-    2. Creates Graphs Using Matplotlib
+    5. Creates Graphs Using Matplotlib
+    6. Visualizing World Cup Data with Seaborn